amansinghtech-sudo/MLT_work/README.md

 Aim - The goal of this project is to build a Deep Learning model that can predict if a person will default on the loan based on the loan and personal information provided.
 The model is intended to be used as a reference tool for the client and the financial institutions to help make decisions on issuing loans, so that the risk can be lowered, and the profit can be maximized.

+NOTE: The DataSet used in the model is the cleaned csv data that can be genetated by the ann.ipynb

 DataSet taken from -https://www.kaggle.com/datasets/yasserh/loan-default-dataset/data